-Asymmetry (one side looks different than the other)
+Asymmetry (one side looks different from the other):

-- · Your belly button and lower abdomen incision WILL appear uneven and puckered.
-THIS IS NORMAL AND WILL IMPROVE OVER TIME - · Your body was not perfectly symmetrical before surgery.
+· Your body was not perfectly symmetrical before surgery.
 It is not possible for surgery to make your body symmetrical.
 One side will be slightly different than the other.
-THIS IS NORMAL A. - · Significant asymmetry with significantly more pain on the larger side can be a sign of hematoma (bleeding under skin).
+THIS IS NORMAL & EXPECTED · Significant asymmetry with significantly more pain on the larger side can be a sign of hematoma (bleeding under skin).
 If you suspect this, please contact our office immediately.